wacncontent/CustomizeTool/output/articles/cloud-services/azure-preview-portal-keyboard-shortcuts.md

 <properties
-   pageTitle="Azure portal keyboard shortcuts | Microsoft Azure" description="This article will always be an up-to-date listing of the keyboard shortcuts that work throughout the Azure portal.
+   pageTitle="Azure Management Portal keyboard shortcuts | Windows Azure" description="This article will always be an up-to-date listing of the keyboard shortcuts that work throughout the Azure Management Portal.
 Individual services might have their own specialized keyboard shortcuts." services="cloud-services" documentationCenter="" authors="curtand"